jusw85/scratch-java/README.md

-random miscellany
+Scratch area for
-accumulated snippets, coding questions testing out libraries utility classes
+- testing libraries
+- one shots